 |

-by Martin Goldsmith.
+and screenplay by Martin Goldsmith.
 Produced by Leon Fromkess.
+Directed

-Directed by Edgar G. Ulmer.
+by Edgar G. Ulmer.

 The